chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 Link: https://www.python.org/downloads/
 Link: https://www.anaconda.com/distribution/

-Lastly, Git is a version control system, and "a tool to manage source code history."
+Lastly, Git is a version control system, or "a tool to manage source code history."
 Github is the service that hosts Git repositories or projects (Stack Overflow).

 Otherwise you can just follow along with this README.